TITLE 35: ENVIRONMENTAL PROTECTION SUBTITLE C: WATER POLLUTION

 4) Have a satisfactory record of integrity, judgment, and performance;

-5) Have an adequate financial management system and audit procedure that is consistent with auditing standards generally accepted in the United States of America;
+5) Have an adequate financial management system and audit procedure that is consistent with auditing standards generally accepted in the United States;

-6) Maintain a standard of procurement in accordance with this Part 365;
+6) Maintain a standard of procurement in accordance with this Part;

 7) Maintain a property management system that provides adequate procedures for the acquisition, maintenance, safeguarding and disposition of all property; and

-8) Conform to the civil rights, equal employment opportunity (Appendix A, Exhibit D) and labor law requirements of this Part 365.
+8) Conform to the civil rights, equal employment opportunity, and labor law requirements of this Part.

 All subagreements shall be awarded by formal advertising unless the loan recipient determines, and the Agency concurs, that it is impracticable and infeasible to use formal advertising.
-Negotiated contracts must be competitively awarded to the maximum practicable extent.
-Procurements may be negotiated by the loan recipient if approved by the Agency for the following reasons:
+Negotiated contracts must be competitively awarded to the maximum practicable extent and not be in conflict with other State statutes.
+Procurements may be negotiated by the loan recipient, if approved by the Agency, for the following reasons:

 1) Public exigency, as evidenced by governmental declaration, will not permit the delay incident to advertising (e.g., an emergency procurement);